• Skip to primary navigation

 • To add edible glitter: Use a fingertip or small brush to dampen the top of each cookie with water, then sprinkle with edible glitter.

 • Remove from the oven.
-Cool on the baking sheet for 10 minutes before moving to a wire rack to cool completely.
+Cool the baked cookies on the baking sheet for 10 minutes before moving them to a wire rack to cool completely.

 • Store in an airtight container at room temperature for up to two weeks.